 The gold standard for diagnosing cholera is bacteriological culture of a stool specimen of a patient with diarrhea.

-There are rapid tests (e.g., dipsticks) which are now being developed, and these may assist in surveillance for cholera for areas without bacteriology.
+Rapid tests (e.g., dipsticks) can also assist in surveillance for cholera in areas without bacteriology.
 The rapid tests sometimes give positive results when the culture is negative, so if there is doubt, a standard culture should be carried out with a few specimens to be sure of the diagnosis.
 Newer methods, using preincubation in enrichment broth for a few hours, may eliminate these false positives, making these dipstick tests more reliable.

 Patients can die in 4 to 18 hours if fluid and electrolyte losses from diarrhea and vomiting are not replaced.

 Dehydration, electrolyte abnormalities (especially hypokalemia—low potassium concentration in the blood), metabolic acidosis, and hypovolemic shock may occur within 4 to 18 hours if diarrheal and vomiting losses are not replaced.

 Adequate rehydration followed by maintenance hydration to replace ongoing fluid loss is the most important treatment.
 If the patient is severely dehydrated or is in shock, rapid administration of intravenous fluids is needed.
 Oral rehydration solution (ORS) may be given to patients with mild or moderate dehydration who are able to drink.
 Rice-based ORS has been shown to be superior to regular ORS for cholera patients and this should be used whenever available.
 Antibiotic treatment is recommended for patients with severe or moderate dehydration.
 For children <5 years of age, daily zinc should also be given for 10-14 days.